pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

-This library contains a suite of tools that form the foundation for building powerful state management and navigation APIs for Apple platforms, such as SwiftUI, UIKit, AppKit, and on non-Apple platforms, such as Windows, Linux, WASM and more.
+This library contains a suite of tools that form the foundation for building powerful state management and navigation APIs for Apple platforms, such as SwiftUI, UIKit, AppKit, and on non-Apple platforms, such as Windows, Linux, Wasm and more.

 The SwiftNavigation library forms the foundation that more advanced tools can be built upon, such as the UIKitNavigation and SwiftUINavigation libraries.
 There are two primary tools provided: